-Not only the remote conference but corporate business presentations and digital classrooms also adopt a larger touch screen monitor for presentation and team collaborations.
+Not only remote conferences but corporate business presentations and digital classrooms also adopt a larger touchscreen monitor for presentation and team collaborations.
 Modern interactive touch displays took the projector’s place by storm and this trend will continue.
 If you’re still stuck with a projector, it is high time to replace your projector with a touch interactive display.

-Some interactive displays have integrated computers, allow users to edit an existing document as well as writing functionality.
+Some interactive displays have integrated computers, allowing users to edit an existing document as well as write functionality.
 The built-in whiteboard features deliver a pen-paper-like writing experience.
 For Business users, you can draw or modify your work plan with your colleague to brainstorm ideas.
 Cloud integration makes document sharing simple even if you’re not physically attending the meeting.

 Vibe Interactive: Best 4K Interactive Display

 Based on a customized Android OS, the 55” Inch Vibe provides an all-in-one solution for business and digital classrooms.
 The 55” inch whiteboard is close to Microsoft Surface Hub for less than ⅓ price.
 Of course, it doesn’t provide all the features of the expensive Surface Hub, but a robust Android ecosystem is not far behind.

 The Vibe OS contains all necessary applications for remote collaboration including Microsoft Team, Slack, Zoom, Dropbox, and Google Drive.
 Moreover, you can install any Google Play Store app in experimental mode.

 Powered by a Rockchip 3399 processor- a combination of a Dual-core 1.8Ghz Cortex-A72 and a 1.4Ghz Quad-core Cortex-A53 chip, this machine features 4GB DDR3 Ram and 32GB EMMC storage.
 A Mali-T864 GPU delivers the necessary horsepower for a 4K resolution.